adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 ```

 # Preparing nginx
-"NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more." - From the official nginx glossar.
+"NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more." -The official nginx glossar.

 Follow [this instructions ](https://linuxize.com/post/how-to-install-nginx-on-centos-7/) to install nginx.
 Use `sudo` and your favorite editor to open `/etc/nginx/nginx.conf`.